Does Everyone Go to Heaven?

 And what does our Lord Jesus say about Hell?
 He believed that it is real and that it is eternal.
 For instance, Christ taught:

 "And if your hand or your foot causes you to stumble, cut it off and throw it from you.
 It is better for you to enter life crippled or lame, than having two hands and two feet to be cast into the eternal fire" (Matthew 18:8).

 In another passage, He says this:

 "But these shall go away into eternal punishment, but the righteous into eternal life."
+(Matthew 25:46).

 Here we have the fate of the unrighteous and the righteous expressed in the same way.
 They are both eternal.
 The wonderful thing about the Gospel is that it saves people from the eternal damnation in Hell.

 Those who would espouse the doctrine of Christian Universalism go against Scripture and are leading many astray.
 God is both loving and holy.
 These two attributes were expressed fully on the Cross of Calvary.
 This is where God so loved the world that He gave His Son, who became sin for us and experienced fully the wrath of God, on our behalf, so that we don't have to face an eternity separated from God.
 But those who will not accept this gift, freely given, will not and cannot be ultimately saved.
-The sacrifice of Jesus means absolutely nothing if man can enter heaven without claiming it.
+The sacrifice of Jesus means absolutely nothing if a man can enter heaven without claiming it.